 According to Microsoft's official Product Family Lifecycle Guidelines, as of March 2008 Visual Basic 6.0 reached its end of life.
-Support for Windows XP ends April 8, 2014.
+Support for Windows XP ended April 8, 2014.
 This means your VB6 apps may be vectors for attacks.
 Unless you can detach them from all external connections (ie network) you may be vulnerable to malware or cybercrime.

 Take advantage of a large number of reusable components included with the .NET Framework, enabling easier configuration and coexistence of shared libraries.